Transformation Towards Sustainable Collective Mobility in Cities and Regions

 Head of Collaborations at Planethon and founder of Money Meets Soul

 Sarah Bengtsson is a sustainability leader, entrepreneur, and climate optimist.
-She is Head of Collaborations at Planethon and founder of Money Meets Soul which aims to fuel climate hope through finance and business and has also contributed to Ownershift, promoting greater ownership among women.
-She has many years of experience from the financial industry in Sweden, Norway & Switzerland and was recently named in the Aktuell Hållbarhet's 33 under 33-list listing” the sustainability talents who are shaping the future” of 2022.
+She is Head of Collaborations at Planethon, driving science-based business intelligence and transformative action for the future.
+She has many years of experience from the financial industry and was recently named one of the ”the sustainability talents who are shaping the future” of 2022.

 Professor in Strategy at LUSEM